 Voice loss that comes with age

 Unfortunately one thing that may happen naturally with time is the loss of voice as one gets older.
 Previously it was suggested nothing could be done about this.
 However, this is not true.
-There are relatively simple restorative procedures that can make a huge benefit to the strength of your voice, and furthermore many of these can be done in the office, without the need for a general anaesthetic.
+There are relatively simple restorative procedures that can make a huge benefit to the strength of your voice.
 So if you or someone you know has vocal deterioration associated with their age, please be assured there is no need to suffer in silence.